 (a) Crisis of development: displacement, environmental problems, and sustainability.

 (d) Caste conflicts.

 (e) Ethnic conflicts, communalism, religious revivalism.

 (f) Illiteracy and disparities in education.

 We are giving as many Notes as possible.
 If the link is not working, you can inform us in the comment section.
 We will check that and update you as soon as possible.

 Paper 1 Vol -1 Click here to Download

 Paper 1 Vol -2 Click here to Download

-You can join our Telegram channel to Download the Files.
+You can join our Telegram channel to To Download the Files.

-Disclaimer: Iswarahir.
-In Does not own this PDF, neither created nor scanned.
+Disclaimer: Iswarahir.in Does not own this PDF, neither created nor scanned.
 We provide the link already available on the internet.
-If it violates the law or has any issues, kindly mails us [email protected] to request the removal of the association.
+If it violates the law or has any issues, kindly Contact us to request the removal of the link.